guruhq/terraform-alb/README.md

 - `task_definition` - Full task definition - taskdef:refNum (Default: `unknown`)
 - `public_subnet_ids` - List of subnet ID's to launch ALB into - format ["subnet-xxxxxxxx", "subnet-xxxxxxxx"] (Default: `unknown`)
 - `environment` - Service environment (Default: `unknown`)
+- `target_type` - Allows you to choose between setting the target to be an instance or an IP
 - `vpc_id` - VPC to launch into (Default: `unknown`)
 ## Outputs